 State Science Day is an event sponsored by the Ohio Academy of Science since 1949.

-A Welcome Ceremony was held to begin the day.
-Michael Hofherr, Vice President and Chief Information Officer for Ohio State welcomed the attendees.
-Following this, the Welcome Ceremony highlighted the students, parents, educators, and judges who all help to make State Science Day possible.
-Four year, five year, and six year awardees were all recognized, and the 8 six year awardees received the rare six-year awardee plaques and $200 each from The Richard Hinig family of New Philadelphia, in honor of their son, Brock:
+Four-year, five years and six-year awardees were all recognized at the 67th State Science Day Opening Awards Ceremony, and the 8 six year awardees received the rare six-year awardee plaques and $200 each from The Richard Hinig family of New Philadelphia, in honor of their son, Brock:

 - Iulia Barbur, Hudson HS, Hudson